Best Salt Water Softener Reviews (Top-Rated for 2020)

 - Consider the number of people in your family (take 4, for instance)

-- Multiply it by 75 (the average amount of water that each person uses daily)
+- Multiply it by 75 (water that each person uses daily)

 - Multiply the result with your area’s hard water level (if you live in Riverton, Utah, this number would be 35 GPG)